africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Be humble about what you know and confident about what you can learn - James Clear.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Be humble about what you know and confident about what you can learn - James Clear/","title":"structure note","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Be humble about what you know and confident about what you can learn - James Clear/","title":"Be humble about what you know and confident about what you can learn - James Clear","noteIcon":""}
 ---